ddeville/spillo-alfred/README.md

 ### Global

-Just type some text after the `spl` command and Spillo will search against the title, URL and description of your bookmarks.
+Just type some text after the `spl` command and Spillo will search against the title, URL, description and tags of your bookmarks.
 Simple.

 ```
 spl objective-c atomics